Alien Files (A-Files) at the National Archives at Kansas City

 - Naturalization Location

-Researchers may order copies of files or view them in person.
-You must identify the file following the steps outlined in "how to Request Alien Files (A-Files) for use On-Site" and the National Archives will retrieve, review, duplicate, and return the requester a copy of that record.
-The requester may have obtained the basic A-File information through an Archival Research Catalog (ARC) search or from another source such as Ancestry.com.
+Researchers may order copies (using our Order Form) of files or view them in person.
+You must identify the file following the steps outlined in how to Request Alien Files (A-Files) for use On-Site and the National Archives will retrieve, review, duplicate, and return the requester a copy of that record.
+The requester may have obtained the basic A-File information through a National Archives Catalog search or from another source such as Ancestry.com or FamilySearch.org.
 There are reproduction fees associated with record requests.

-My ancestor was born before 1909, but I can't find his/her entry in the Archival Research Catalog (ARC).
+My ancestor was born before 1918, but I can't find his/her entry in the National Archives Catalog.
 Should I submit a record request?

-The National Archives can only fulfill record requests that include a valid Alien Registration number and are listed in the online Archival Research Catalog (ARC).
-If you cannot find your individual in the Online Catalog, it is because the National Archives does not currently maintain the record you are seeking.
+The National Archives can only fulfill record requests that include a valid Alien Registration number and are listed in the National Archives Catalog.
+If you cannot find your individual in the National Archives Catalog, it is because the National Archives does not currently maintain the record you are seeking.

-To make a record request you must provide: the individual's complete name, Archival Research Catalog (ARC) ID number, and Alien Registration number.
+To make a record request you must provide: the individual's complete name, National Archives Identifier, and Alien Registration number.
 To confirm that we have referenced the correct file, it is also helpful to provide the individual's date and place of birth and date of entry into the United States.
-To determine the proper ARC ID and Alien Registration number you can complete a search through the Archival Research Catalog (ARC).
+To determine the proper National Archives Identifier and Alien Registration number you can complete a search through the National Archives Catalog.
 If you do not have access to a computer, members of our staff can aid in this process.

-Tips for Searching for an Individual's Name in the Online Catalog
+Tips for Searching for an Individual's Name in the National Archives Catalog

 - Search on the person's full name in first name-last name order.